szolkaa/Automatic-linuxcnc-config-generators-for-ethercat/README.md

 It is still possible to use the HAL and INI generators with a fixed ethercat-conf.xml.

 *Last stege Proposed configuration in ini generator and also 3 homing Cutom joints in hal generator is for absolute encoders with use of softlimits therefore before using automatic configuration, proper installation of the CIA402 homing component is required.
+Then the homing works on the principle of Feedback mirroring – pos_fb reflects pos_cmd.